• Skip to primary navigation

 Step #3: Cut in 5 Tbsp. of chopped butter or ghee (can use non-dairy) to the dry ingredients.

-Cut the butter into the dry ingredients using a pastry cutter, 2 forks, or by pulsing briefly in a food processor.
+Cut the butter into the dry ingredients using a pastry cutter, two forks, or by pulsing briefly in a food processor.
 My butter was extra hard, so I chose to use a food processor to make things just a little easier.

 batter in bowl of food processor

 The batter should be sticky but not wet.
-If the batter is too wet to roll into balls, add more almond flour, 1 Tbsp. at a time, until it thickens up a bit.
+If the batter is too wet to roll into balls, add more almond flour, 1 Tbsp. at a time until it thickens up a bit.

 unbaked biscuits in pie dish